 Elevations for engineering projects must be referenced to a single vertical datum so various phases of a project, and contiguous projects, will match.
 This datum can be based on some particular standard, such as sea level, an assumed elevation or the elevation of a local permanent point or natural object.
 Various organizations, private and public, use datums that best serve their individual needs.
 This has led to many different datums throughout the State, causing a considerable amount of confusion.

-The New Jersey Department of Transportation has adopted the use of the NGVD 29 or NAVD 88 datum as established by the NGS as the vertical datum for highway projects.
+The New Jersey Department of Transportation has adopted the use of the NAVD 88 datum as established by the NGS as the vertical datum for highway projects.
 The datum used must be noted on each benchmark note/description, as the datums are not the same.
-Exceptions to NGVD 29 or NAVD 88 may be permitted for small, remote, isolated surveys where ties to a recognized vertical datum cannot be economically established.
+The use of any other vertical datum requires the approval of the Manager of Survey Services prior to work commencing.

 The orthometric heights in NGVD 29 refer to the geoid, and are usually referred to as MSL heights (mean sea level heights).
 Mean sea level is the average height of the sea surface for all stages of the tides for an 18.6 year period.
 This period is required because the sun and moon, which affect the tides, repeat the same pattern every 18.6 years.
 The height of mean sea level is determined from continuous measurements made with automatic tide gauges set in relatively calm water.
 Gauging stations have been established and are maintained by NGS at regular intervals along the coast and along tidal rivers.
 NGVD 29 was computed based on twenty-one tidal stations in the US and five in Canada.